 There were a number of Baptist Confessions of Faith that were drawn up in the 17th Century.
 Many of these were from "Particular" Baptists (those of Calvinistic convictions).
 To be a Baptists in the 17th Century was no an easy thing.
 Often preachers and pastor were imprisoned for their beliefs.
 Most "paedobaptists" (Presbyterians and Anglicans) labelled anyone of baptist conviction, "Anabaptist".
-This term was definitely derogatory at the time as from the time of the Reformation, "Anabaptists" were held extremists or heretics.
+This term was derogatory and from the time of the Reformation, "Anabaptists" were held extremists or heretics.
 The Calvinistic Baptists of the 17th Century laboured hard to dispell this label.

 Of all the Confessions of Faith that the Baptists of the 17th Century penned there are two that stand out.

 In the past 50-60 years there has been a resurgence of interest in both these confessions, and particularly the latter.
 This return to confessional calvinism among Baptists has been called the "Reformed Baptist" movement (for many of the Churches call themselves "Reformed Baptist" Churches.
-I am one of those Baptist Christians that has come to an appreciation of the doctrine usually termed calvinism (though I believe them to be clearly in the Bible first) and the great doctrinal stability a Confession of faith can bring both to the life of the individual believer and to local Churches.
-I submit the programs below (Windows Helpfiles) as an aid to the advancement of the gospel of Jesus Christ our Lord and the better understanding of these 17th Century Confessions of Faith for the great Biblical discrines they espouse.
+I am one of those Baptist Christians that has come to an appreciation of the doctrine affectionately called, "the doctrines of grace" and usually termed calvinism (though I believe them to be clearly in the Bible first) and the great doctrinal stability a Confession of Faith can bring both to the life of the individual believer and to local Churches.
+I submit the programs below (Windows Helpfiles) as an aid to the advancement of the gospel of Jesus Christ our Lord and the better understanding of these 17th Century Confessions of Faith for the great Biblical doctrines they espouse.